amitu/amitu.github.com/_posts/2013-12-14-reasonable-people-vs-idiots.md

 Idiots are driven by S, reasonable people care about X-Y-Z and P-Q-R.

+The fact that you are talking agsint S means to idiot that you somehow dislike S. In an idiots mind that is the only reason to oppose something, and the only reason to support something is if you like it.
+This is personal judgement, and **to idiot personal judgement is supreme**.

+A reasonable person knows personal judgemnents are not the final post.
+**One does not check validity of proof based on personal judgement, instead one checks their personal judgements based on arguments and facts**.

 A reasonable person is *forced* to abandon their belief when presented with a counter argument they can not reconcile.
 An idiot feel it is up to their personal judgment to decide to abandon their belief or not.